Surya-Kumar-03/Quick-Quizizz/README.md

 ## Features

-- Countdown Timer is implemented for every question.
+- Countdown Timer for every question.
-- Score is calculated for every correct answer.
+- Score Calculator.
-- Disables Quiz if Tab-Switches exceed count of 2.
+- Disables quiz if Tab-Switches exceed count of 2.
-- Checks whether the Answer is Correct or Wrong in Real-Time.
+- Evaluates whether the Answer is correct or wrong in Real-Time.
 - Displays the Correct Answer if User selects the Wrong Answer.
 - Responsive.
 - User cannot Copy-Paste Questions (Prevents against Malpractice).
-- Stores Questions in Cloud-Database (MongoDB)
+- Stores Questions in Cloud-Database (MongoDB).
-- Fetches Questions in Random Order
+- Fetches Questions in Random Order.

 ## Tech